RECIPES' Case Studies: Aligning Precaution and Innovation

 Glyphosate is one of the world’s most widely used herbicides, used in European agriculture to control weeds in a wide range of crops.
 The substance’s license was recently renewed, causing outrage and controversy due to its assumed connection to carcinogenic effects on humans and animals.
 Studies have both proven and disproven these carcinogenic effects, calling into question whether the substance should be discontinued until full safety is established.
 Additionally, glyphosate may be a hazard to habitats and biodiversity in farmlands and aquatic ecosystems, as it is non-selective and potentially harmful.
 Due to these potential impacts on health and biodiversity and the degree of uncertainty, the precautionary principle applies.
 (Partner: Maastricht University)

-Case Study 7: Finance, risk and urban water infrastructure
+Case Study 7: Financial risks in water infrastructure planning

 Case Study 8: The use of Artificial Intelligence in healthcare